tataratat/splinepy/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ]  Executed Examples

 ### Documentation of changes and theory
-* [ ]  I have updated the relevant sections in the technical notes, as far as necessary.
+* [ ]  I have updated the relevant documentations, as far as necessary.
-* [ ]  I have updated and built the Doxygen documentation.

 ### Style guide compliance
 * [ ]  Edited `C++` files formatted with clang-format (`14.x.x`+)
-* [ ]  Edited Python files formatted to PEP8 standard
+* [ ]  Edited Python files formatted to style guide from PEP8